gbowne1/codebooker/docs/DEVSETUP.md

 ## Setup up working environment<a name="env"></a>

-Now we have cloned this project, we need to install create our feature branch where our changes would be commited to before merging to the mian brach. we will also need to set up the environment dependencies to make this project effectively.
+After cloning this repository, create your feature branch where you commit changes you make before merging into the main branch.

 ### Step 1